 Weighing Ingredients

-Weighing ingredients is more accurate than measuring cups overall, and this is my recommendation for my recipes as they are all developed and tested using grams only.
+Weighing ingredients with a kitchen scale is more accurate than using measuring cups.
+All my recipes are developed and tested using grams only.

-However, I have activated the grams-to-cup conversions on the recipe card.
-Simply click on "cups" underneath the ingredient list.
-For these conversions, cups are equal to 236mL/8 fluid ounces, tablespoons are 15mL and teaspoons are 5mL.
+However, I have activated the grams-to-cups conversions on the recipe card.
+Simply click on "cups".
+For these conversions, cups are equal to 240mL/8 fl oz, tablespoons are 15mL and teaspoons are 5mL.

 Making the Vanilla Tray Bake Cake